Maqsut Narikbayev

 FIBAA

-FIBAA, Europe's leading accreditation agency, assesses the quality and accreditation of higher and supplementary education programmes in the fields of Economics, Law and the Social Sciences and Humanities.
-FIBAA cooperates with key participants of the educational market, including the academic community, employers, state educational authorities, as well as international accreditation agencies in Europe and the USA.
+FIBAA, one of Europe’s leading accreditation agencies, evaluates the quality of higher and supplementary education programs in Economics, Law, Social Sciences, and Humanities.
+It collaborates with key stakeholders in the educational sector, including the academic community, employers, state educational authorities, and international accreditation agencies across Europe and the United States.

-The ceremony was also attended by Head of the Presidential Administration Kairat Kelimbetov, Minister of Education and Science Zhanseit Tuimebayev, Akim of Astana Imangali Tasmagambetov, and President of KAZGUU Maqsut Narikbayev.
+The ceremony was attended by prominent figures, including Head of the Presidential Administration Kairat Kelimbetov, Minister of Education and Science Zhanseit Tuimebayev, Akim of Astana Imangali Tasmagambetov, and President of KAZGUU Maqsut Narikbayev.

-During the event, the Head of State got acquainted with the university museum, the Information and Book Trade Centre of St. Petersburg State University Publishing House, and a number of lecture halls.
-N. Nazarbayev also visited the Centre of Islamic Economics and Law and the office of the Centre of European Law.
+During the event, the Head of State toured the university, visiting the museum, the Information, and Book Trade Centre of St. Petersburg State University Publishing House, and several lecture halls.
+Nursultan Nazarbayev also explored the Centre of Islamic Economics and Law and the Centre of European Law, highlighting the institution’s commitment to academic diversity and global perspectives.

-As a Rector, M. Narikbayev initiated the establishment of a new academic building on the left river bank, designed to meet the highest standards of the campus environment.
+As Rector, Maqsut Narikbayev spearheaded the construction of a new academic building on the left bank, designed to meet the highest standards of a modern campus environment.

 Chapter 8